-The foundations of 18th-century buildings in Alexandria were typically constructed with Potomac River granite fieldstone.
+The foundations of 18th-century buildings in Alexandria were typically constructed with locally sourced stone.
 With rare exception, this stone was always installed below grade; where it is exposed today, it often indicates the original sidewalk elevation.
 A notable example of these stone foundations can be seen on the Ramsay House.
 The Carlyle House is the only building in Alexandria that was originally constructed of Aquia Creek sandstone, although it was later refinished with Indiana limestone in the 1970s.
-Sandstone and limestone were commonly used for stoops throughout the 18th and 19th Centuries.
+Sandstone, limestone, marble, and granite were commonly used for stoops throughout the 18th and 19th Centuries.
 Precast concrete was not used as a building material until the early 20th Century.